oixel/StudyUp/README.md

 # Future Implementations + Next Steps
-Ideally, we want to implement cross-platform implementation with applications such Quizlet and Anki so that users can utilize their existing databases.
+Ideally, we want to implement cross-platform implementation with applications such as Quizlet and Anki so that users can utilize their existing databases.
 Additionally, using AI to convert notes into sets can also be a great future addition.

-# Authors
+# Contributors
-Contributers: Oixel Romero, Divyanshi Saini, Kriti Shah, Krithika Kondapalli
+Divyanshi Saini, Kriti Shah, Krithika Kondapalli, Oixel Romero

 *Thank you SwampHacks! 🐊*